 There are also a number of people of Mexican

 ancestry (5.9%), and residents who report Asian roots

 The languages spoken by people in this neighborhood are diverse.
 These are

 tabulated as the languages people preferentially speak when they are

 The most common language spoken in the Isleta / Isleta Pueblo

-neighborhood is Navajo, spoken by 53.4% of households.
+neighborhood is Native American languages, spoken by 55.3% of households.
 Other important languages spoken here include English and Spanish.